|

 a relationship of equals and I had no right to try to stop you

 coming here."
-And he kissed the top of her head.
+He kissed the top of her head.
 "Besides,"

 he added, mischievously, "I like having you in my bedroll."